Nekos-life/nekos-dot-life/README.md

 npm i -s nekos.life
 ```
 This wrapper has no external dependencies ;).
+### Updates
+I just added a typings file and will be working to improve it.
+This allows editors like VSC to use intellisense/autocomplete to suggest functions and help out with parameters and to see what you'll be receiving as a result of function calls.

 The wrapper functions all return promises, so you can use traditional promises or await/async.

 | Function | Description |